 Two bathrooms and laundry facilities.

 Good heating - including large Wood heater in living area

 Binalong Bay is a great destination for couples, families & groups.
 With pristine beaches at its door step and surrounded by natural bush, the area offers something for everybody.
 The region is a bush walker’s paradise, with many tracks beginning almost at the doorstep of Far Horizons.
 Bird watchers regard the area as a ‘birders’ delight while artists visit to see the beaches and explore the walking tracks in the Humbug Nature preserve.

 If you prefer, you can launch your boat from the unique Binalong Boat Harbor Point to enjoy Tasmania's premier game fishing areas or explore the endless white sand and crystal clear waters of the numerous beaches.
 Book the local tennis court for a hit of tennis down on the waterfront, whilst the children play in the playground and have a BBQ down on the green.
-Walk down and dine at Moresco Restaurant which is open for breakfast, lunch and dinner - Tuesday to Sunday.
+Walk down and eat at the local cafe/restaurant or coffee daily at Eco Tours.

 For those who want more activity take an exciting boat tour with the local Eco Tours to see the pristine and solitary Bay of Fire beaches and famous Eddystone Point Lighthouse.
 Go surfing on the local beach or snorkeling, kayaking or boating on the local beaches and lagoons.
 It’s worth noting that Binalong Bay was voted by a well-known travel magazine as the second best beach in the world.
 For the more adventurous go out diving to see the protected Weedy Sea Dragons or spot some Boar fish.